Maeline Mendy

-Maeline Jacqueline Caroline Mendy (born 26 December 2006) is a French footballer who plays as a midfielder for Première Ligue club Paris FC, on loan from OL Lyonnes.
+Maeline Jacqueline Caroline Mendy (born 26 December 2006) is a French footballer who plays as a midfielder for Première Ligue club Paris FC.
+She has previously played for OL Lyonnes and Strasbourg.

 Early life

 Born in Nogent-sur-Marne, Mendy started playing football at AS Val-de-Fontenay, where she played with the club's boys team.
 In 2017, she joined RC Joinville where she captained the U14 boys team before joining Lyon youth team in 2022.
 She won the 2022-23 France national U-19 Women's Championship with Lyon.

 Club career

 Lyon

 On 7 July 2023, Olympique Lyonnais announced that they had signed a professional contract with Mendy until the summer of 2026.
 She made her professional debut on 3 March 2024, in a match against Dijon (1-3).
 With 7 games played, and 2 goals scored in the league, Mendy became the first Lyon player to score more than one goal before her 18th birthday.
 On 11 January 2025, Lyon announced that they had extended their contract with Mendy until the summer of 2027.